-An installment option is an option where the holder makes a down payment at the beginning of the term and further installments at predetermined dates during its lifetime to maintain the option.
-Once a payment is missed, the option
+Introduction An installment option is an option where the holder makes a down payment at the beginning and then pays additional amounts at specific dates during the option’s lifetime to keep it active.
+If any payment is missed, the option immediately expires and all previous payments are lost forever.

 Strictly speaking: